 The article is organized as follows.
-In Sect.~\ref{sec:model}, the extended version of the Calogero model based on the Dunkl operators is we briefly reviewed.
-Sect.~\ref{sec:symplectic} is devoted to the Dunkl analog of the symplectic group generators.
-Together with the Dunkl creation-annihilation operators they generate a Dunkl deformation of the $w_N\rtimes sp(2N)$ algebra.
-In Sect.~\ref{sec:wavefunctions} the behaviour of the eigenfunctions of the generalized Calogero system under the conformal group is studied using the Dunkl spherical harmonics.
-Sect.~\ref{sec:integrals} reveals the conformal algebra structure of the Liouville integrals of motion of the Calogero-Moser system.
+In Sect.~\ref{sec:model}, the extended version of the Calogero model, which is based on the Dunkl operators, is briefly reviewed.
+In Sect.~\ref{sec:symplectic}, we construct and study the Dunkl analog of the symplectic group generators.
+Together with the Dunkl creation-annihilation operators, they form a Dunkl deformation of the $w_N\rtimes sp(2N)$ algebra.
+In Sect.~\ref{sec:wavefunctions}, we examine the behaviour of the eigenfunctions of the generalized Calogero system under the conformal group, utilizing the Dunkl spherical harmonics.
+Sect.~\ref{sec:integrals} reveals the conformal algebra structure of the commuting integrals of motion of the Calogero-Moser system.
 Using the momentum sum rules and Weyl ordering, the additional integrals are constructed.
 The results are summarized in Conclusion.
-For the completeness, we provide the definitions of the operator ordering and deformed spherical harmonics and related details in Appendices.